Table of contents

 a.
 Go to URL Settings – Log in to the Shoper Admin Panel and go to the options for configuring URLs.

 b.
-Enable Friendly URLs – Make sure that the “Friendly URLs” or similar option is enabled.
+Enable Friendly URLs – Ensure the “Friendly URLs” or similar option is enabled.
 This will allow you to adjust the URLs to the optimal form.

 c.
 Define the URL Structure – Define what you want the URLs of your categories, products and other subpages to look like.
 Try to make them easy to understand, descriptive and include keywords.